rtcharity/academic-kickstart/content/careers/junior-researcher.md

 *   Competitive salary based on your personal needs and experience
 *   Flexible work hours (work part-time or full-time, work on your own schedule as long as you show results and communicate well)
 *   Flexible work location (we’re currently in San Francisco, Vancouver, and Chicago and welcome new additions anywhere in the world)
-*   Very fun and energetic team (get to be a part of the wider Rethink Charity slack)
+*   Very fun and energetic team (get to be a part of the wider Rethink Charity Slack)
 *   Very low bureaucracy
 *   We don’t provide snacks but we could mail you a box of Oreos if you want